victordibia/handtracking/README.md

 - (Wall Z the Robot)[https://challengerocket.com/megatran/Wall-Z-the-Robot-8a34db.html]
 - (Predicting hand pose)[https://github.com/MrEliptik/HandPose] : Using the output of a hand detector to predict hand pose by Victor Meunier.
 - (Hand Tracking Pong)[https://github.com/alvinwan/hand-tracking-pong]: Hand Tracking ping pong.
+- (AiryDraw!)[https://github.com/amirhossein-ahmadian/airydraw] is a simple augmented reality program which gives you the feeling that you can draw in the air just using your hand.

 If you have created something cool, send me a note (or tweet) and I'll be happy to include it here!